 Estradiol vaginal cream is a localized topical cream that you can apply anywhere you feel discomfort, including the inner and outer vulva.
 The tissues in the vagina, labia, vulva, and bladder then absorb the cream to alleviate menopause symptoms and improve your vaginal pH, tissue thickness, and elasticity.

 How to Get Estradiol Cream or Patches from Alloy

 Our estradiol patches and vaginal cream are available via prescription only.
 You’ll work with one of our menopause-trained doctors to ensure estradiol is right for you and decide whether the patch or cream is better for alleviating your specific symptoms.

 After your prescription is confirmed, we’ll deliver it every three months to your door.
 This prescription mail service includes the cost of shipping and unlimited messaging with a menopause-trained physician.
-Take our free assessment and learn how menopause hormone treatment can help you!
+Take our online assessment and learn how menopause hormone treatment can help you!

 “Estradiol (Vaginal Route) Description and Brand Names - Mayo Clinic.”
 Www.mayoclinic.org, www.mayoclinic.org/drugs-supplements/estradiol-vaginal-route/description/drg-20075648.
 Accessed 22 Aug.
 2022.

 “Estradiol (Transdermal Route) Description and Brand Names - Mayo Clinic.”
 Www.mayoclinic.org, www.mayoclinic.org/drugs-supplements/estradiol-transdermal-route/description/drg-20075306.
 Accessed 23 Aug.
 2022.

 Hariri, Lana.
 “Estradiol - StatPearls - NCBI Bookshelf.”
 National Center for Biotechnology Information, https://www.ncbi.nlm.nih.gov/books/NBK549797/.
 Accessed 23 Aug.
 2022.